TheresaLui/SelfHelpContent_v2/articles/network-classicnetwork-generic/exr-configexrpeerings.md

 # Configure ExpressRoute Peerings

-Note : Azure public peering has been deprecated, and is not available for new ExpressRoute circuits.
+Note: Azure public peering has been deprecated, and is not available for new ExpressRoute circuits.
 New Circuits support Microsoft peering and private peering.

 You can configure Azure private and/ or Microsoft peering for an ExpressRoute circuit in any order you choose.